 Clear and distinct presentation of ideas to a rational mind commands justificatory primacy - it is the criterion of truth for our judgments and defines ultimate evidence.7 Therefore, Descartes needs unambiguously and precisely to distinguish it from the apprehension of mental images and sensory contents.
 Yet, despite the heavy epistemological burden carried by it, Descartes does not provide an unambiguously intellectualist account of clear and distinct perception.
 Descartes's definition of clear "perception" in the Principles of Philosophy, Part One, section 45, for example, includes the requirement of a direct presentation of something, and, in turn, the explanation of this acquaintance is provided by a comparison with visual sensory perception: "I call a perception 'clear' when it is present and accessible to the attentive mind - just as we say that we see something clearly when it is present to the eye's gaze and stimulates it with a sufficient degree of strength and accessibility" (C, vol. I, p.
 207).
-And the definition of "distinct" idea, in this same text, is parasitic on a clear presentation before the mind: "I call a perception 'distinct' if, as well as being clear, it is so sharply separated from all other perceptions that it contains within itself only what is clear."
-Throughout Descartes's writings, descriptions of clear and distinct intellectual perception are coupled with metaphors
+And the definition of "distinct" idea, in this same text, is parasitic on a clear presentation sense - relies entirely on Descartes's view that the former are clearly and distinctly perceived, while the latter are not.
 Wilson points out that Descartes has not argued for a phenomenological difference in the presentation of primary as opposed to secondary qualities.
 She also claims that Descartes regards the apprehension of secondary qualities as obscure and confused because he has assimilated sensations of color, and the like to pains and other "internal" bodily sensations.
 (See Chapter III, section 2, and in particular, p.
 119).
 I focus here instead on the absence of an account of the difference between the mode of apprehension of ideas of the pure intellect and the rest.
 As it will turn out with Leibniz, the difference can be found beyond the phenomenologically given, in the logical and formal features of intellectual concepts, propositions, and inferences.